 A third party makes the decision to close for example:

-the children’s centre (if on a children’s centre site)
+- Brandram Road Community the children’s centre (if on a children’s centre site)

 the emergency services

 A parent makes the decision for their child not to attend.

 If a parent makes the decision for their child not to attend due to a critical incident, the child’s fees are due as normal.